ephbaum/ephbaumdotdev/src/content/blog/2021/02/2021-02-25-recognizing-the-pnw-journey.md

 My lovely wife and me in front of the Great Wheel at Pier 57 in 2014

 It's been a hell of a 6 year adventure since then, that's for sure.
-We’ve been through a lot together.
+We've been through a lot together.
 But we made it!

 And now I finally have some of that time I've been looking for to post to this very blog.

 So, this post isn't exactly about being an Engineer or manager, rather it's about celebrating the culmination of the incredible journey I've been on for the last several years.
-It’s important to recognize your wins, to observe how far you’ve actually come.
+It's important to recognize your wins, to observe how far you've actually come.

 So this post exists as a way to pat myself on the back.
-I worked hard to get here and now I’ve finally done it! :successkid:
+I worked hard to get here and now I've finally done it! :successkid: